We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The minute I slid these waders on, I had the impression of stepping into a suit of armor.
 While they lack some of the suppleness and comfort of other top end waders, the PRO Zippers have plenty of durability.
 I personally used and abused a pair all winter long on the freestone rivers and spring creeks of Virginia.
 I deliberately plowed through thorn bushes and brambles and slid down ragged, rocky banks.
 Despite my best efforts, the waders never sprung a leak or had one pinhole puncture.

-Other than durability, these waders have a few other features that level them up and justify the higher price point.
-The most obvious is the TIZIP® Masterseal waterproof zipper.
+Other than being the most bulletproof waders on the market, The PRO Zippers have a few other features that level them up and justify the higher price point.
+The most obvious is the TIZIP Masterseal waterproof zipper.
 After using these waders with a front zipper, I can never go back.

 - 3-layer Gore-Tex upper, 4-layer Gore-Tex lower